jperichon/mogreet-php/README.md

 ## Notes

-Due to the keyword restriction on 'list' and the existing function 'empty()' in PHP, I changed the mapping for the following API call:
+Due to the keyword restriction on 'list' and the existing function 'empty()' in PHP, I changed the mappings of the following API calls:

 - $client->usersList->* maps the methods of the List APIs.
 - $client->*->listAll maps to the method list.